tdsimao/testsPython/README.md

 This repository is destinated for implementation of a few tests in Python

-I'm also trying to finishe the python challenge
+I'm also trying to finishe the python challenge: http://www.pythonchallenge.com/ See https://github.com/tdsimao/testsPython/tree/master/src/pythonchallenge for my solutions